Novo Nordisk Foundation Center for Protein Research

 The Novo Nordisk Foundation donated 180 million DKK to CPR in 2015, and in 2019 an additional 700 million DKK to fund CPR 2.0 in the next 5-year period.

-- Become an unmatched global partner in protein research
+- Become an unmatched global partner in protein science

 The Center comprises a wide range of expertise and skills within its research programs spanning disease systems biology, proteomics, high throughput protein production and characterisation, chemical biology, disease biology, and protein therapeutics.